Devweave/flutter-boilerplate/docs/architecture/overview.md

 Handles data operations and external communications.
 Contains:

 - **Models**: Data transfer objects with JSON serialization
-- **Repository Implementations**: Concrete implementations of domain repositories
+- **Repository Implementations**: Concrete implementations that use `ApiClient` directly
-- **Data Sources**: API clients, local storage, etc.
+- **ApiClient**: Dio-based HTTP client for network calls

 **Key Principle**: This layer implements the interfaces defined in the domain layer.
+Repositories directly use `ApiClient` for network operations, keeping the architecture simple and pragmatic.

 ## Dependency Rule